deepanshs/mrsimulator/docs/installation.rst

 Mrsimulator utilizes the BLAS and FFTW libraries for computation.
-To leverage the best performance from the mrsimulator package, we recommend installing the BLAS and FFTW libraries optimized for your system.
+To leverage the best performance from the mrsimulator package, we recommend installing the BLAS and FFTW libraries, which may be optimized for your system.
 In the following, we list a few recommendations on how to install the BLAS, FFTW, and mrsimulator libraries.